Battlefield: Bad Company: Story

 Preston Marlowe is a U.S. soldier transferred to Bad Company and embarks on his first mission with his new squad.
-After a rather informal introduction to fellow squadmates, Redford, Sweetwater and Haggard, they begin by seizing Russian artillery positions and turning the guns on advancing enemy armor.
+After a relatively informal introduction to fellow squadmates, Redford, Sweetwater, and Haggard, they begin by seizing Russian artillery positions and turning the guns on advancing enemy armor.
 Proceeding to knock out several anti-air batteries, clearing the way for advancing armor and taking control of the city of Zabograd, the group stumble upon a Legionnaire encampment: mercenaries whose leader is The Legionnaire (Nathan Osgood), a ruthless commander.
 The Legionnaires are possibly the deadliest army in the world, according to Sweetwater, who also mentions how each is paid in solid gold bars.
 Transported to a dock farther away from the U.S. Army, they spot more Legionnaires loading a supply truck with gold.
-The truck ends up driving past the border into nearby Serdaristan, a neutral state in the conflict.
-Despite Redford ordering the squad to withdraw from the area, Haggard, excited over the prospect of getting gold, runs after the trucks, single-handedly invading a neutral country.
+The truck drives past the border into nearby Serdaristan, a neutral state in the conflict.
+Despite Redford ordering the squad to withdraw from the area, Haggard, excited over the prospect of getting gold, runs after the trucks, unintentionally single-handedly invading a neutral country.

 The squad pursues Haggard to stop him from causing further damage.
 When they find him, mission coordinator Mike-One-Juliet (Jennifer Woodward) calls Redford, stating that he would be subject to a court martial for Haggard's offense, as well as raising his service time.
 Since they have no other choice but to run, Redford flippantly suggests that they pursue the gold even further to a harbor and a ship that is loaded with gold.
-The group fight their way there only to get caught by U.S. forces.
-The Army agrees that the squad will have their charges dropped if they investigate Serdaristan, since they are officially AWOL, removing U.S. liability.
+The group fights their way there only to get caught by U.S. forces.
+The Army agrees that the squad will have their charges dropped if they investigate Serdaristan since they are officially AWOL, removing U.S. liability.
 The squad's orders are to capture the eccentric dictator of Serdaristan, Zavomir Serdar (Stefan Ashton Frank).
-Soon Serdaristan is considered at war after shooting down the squad's UH-60 Black Hawk transport helicopter, and the group advance to the dictator's palace by way of his personal golf course, where he tells them that the Legionnaires had invaded in order to pay for his bill.
-As they attempt to escape, they are informed that the U.S. Army is severing all ties with them and they must find their own way out.
+Soon, Serdaristan is considered at war after shooting down the squad's UH-60 Black Hawk transport helicopter, and the group advances to the dictator's palace by way of his personal golf course, where he tells them that the Legionnaires had invaded in order to pay for his bill.
+As they attempt to escape, they are informed that the U.S. Army is severing all ties with them, and they must find their own way out.
 The squad escapes with Serdar on his golden Mil Mi-24 helicopter, pursued by the Legionnaires.